“THERE IS NO FORCE MORE POWERFUL THAN A WOMAN DETERMINED TO RISE.” -Dorothy Dandridge

 Kiran has received many awards and recognitions so far because of her exemplary work.
 She received her first-ever award from the National Institute of Marketing Management.
 The institute awarded her the Best Woman Entrepreneur Award.

-In 1989, she was also awarded Padma Shri for pioneering biotechnology in India from the former President of India, R Venkatraman.
-She was also honored with the Woman of the Year Award from the International Women’s Association in 1999.
+In 1989, she was also awarded Padma Shri for pioneering biotechnology in India by the former President of India, R Venkatraman.
+She was also honoured with the Woman of the Year Award from the International Women’s Association in 1999.

 Kiran Mazumdar is undoubtedly an inspiration for all.
-She showed her excellence to the nation and her contribution to India gained recognition when she received one of India’s highest civilian honors from honorary scientist and President of India, Dr. APJ Abdul Kalam.
+She showed her excellence to the nation and her contribution to India gained recognition when she received one of India’s highest civilian honours from honorary scientist and President of India, Dr APJ Abdul Kalam.